wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 ### Set up Pickup Dispatch

-Follow the steps given below to set up the `Pickup-Dispatch` application that is registered as a service provider for the primary identity server (WSO2 IS 1).
+Follow the steps given below to set up the `Pickup-Dispatch` application that is registered as a service provider for the primary IdP (WSO2 IS 1).

 1. Download the [pickup-dispatch.war](https://github.com/wso2/samples-is/releases/download/v4.4.1/pickup-dispatch.war) sample.